Skip to main content

 The concept of CSPR is human-readable convenience and does not exist within the actual infrastructure of a Casper network.
 Instead, all transactions deal solely with motes.

-All accounts on the Casper system have a purse associated with the Casper system mint, called the main purse.
-However, for security reasons, the URef of the main purse is only available to code running in the context of that account (i.e. only in payment or session code).
-Therefore, the mint's transfer method that accepts URefs is not the most convenient when transferring between account main purses.
-For this reason, Casper supplies a transfer_to_account function, which takes the public key used to derive the identity key of the account.
-This function uses the mint transfer function with the current account's main purse as the source and the main purse of the account at the provided key as the target.
+All entities on the Casper system have a purse associated with the Casper system mint, called the main purse.
+However, for security reasons, the URef of the main purse is only available to code running in the context of that entity (i.e. only in payment or session code).
+Therefore, the mint's transfer method that accepts URefs is not the most convenient when transferring between account entity main purses.
+For this reason, Casper supplies a transfer_to_account function, which takes the public key used to derive the identity key of the account entity.
+This function uses the mint transfer function with the current account entity's main purse as the source and the main purse of the account entity at the provided key as the target.

 The Casper Mint Contract